Buddy Blount, LPC, LAC

 - Master’s in Clinical Mental Health Counseling, Clemson University, 2012.

 - Rostered Clinician for TF-CBT (Trauma Focused Cognitive Behavioral Therapy), Project Best, Medical University of South Carolina (MUSC), 2018.

 My approach to counseling is heavily influenced by Motivational Interviewing (MI) and cognitive approaches such as Cognitive Behavioral Therapy (CBT) and Rational Emotive Therapy (RET).
 I believe people who are coming to see me are motivated to change, but often feel stuck to do so.
+The presence of anxiety, depression, and other emotional struggles often hinder a person’s life.
 Still, a client’s own motivation is the best guide to approaching the treatment process.
 I view growth from a cognitive perspective and see change coming from one’s ability to adapt the patterns of belief that leave a person stuck.

 I have a wonderful wife and two children.
 My faith is also very important to me.
 I became a Christian when I was 18 years old, and my relationship with Jesus has been my guide for my life since.
 This view also shapes my counseling in that I see in every client the imprint or image of God.
 I believe this image is broken, but that God has called me to help people repair the imprint so they may serve others in His world.
 I also believe that every personal encounter is important, that each person I meet is an image bearer of the Creator of this world.
 My desire is that my clients always feel they are being treated with dignity and kindness.

 Review our FAQ’s to quickly find answers to the questions you may have about scheduling with Buddy.